microsoft/windows-ai-studio-templates/README.md

 > ***Note*** You do not need Azure Account to download the models

 Once, a model is selected it is time to configure the project.
-You will be promp to download the project template.
+You will be prompt to download the project template.
 But first, you can set configuration settings via UI.
 We use [Olive](https://microsoft.github.io/Olive/overview/olive.html) to run QLoRA fine-tuning on a PyTorch model from our catalog.
-All of the setting are preset with the default values to optimize to runthe finetuning process locally with optimized use of memory.
+All of the setting are preset with the default values to optimize to run the finetuning process locally with optimized use of memory.

 ![Configure the model](/Images/fineTune.jpg)